 For the next hour, Duane performed all his katas.
 He demonstrated his fighting techniques with the student.

 At the end of the hour, the master said, “I will teach you.
 Be at the park in the morning.”

 There is much more to this story.
 I’ve always thought, though, how easy it would have been for Duane to give up his dream of finding his master.

 How difficult must it have been to grovel for food like a beggar?
 How hard was it to go to bed at night with a gnawing hunger in his stomach?
 Through it all, Duane never gave up his dream.
 And in the end, he reached it.

 How many of us have given up on our dreams of becoming all we wanted to be?
 How many of us accepted the words of others who said we could never be an artist?
 How many of us accepted a life we didn’t want because we believed we had no other choice?

 We’re here to tell you it’s never too late to fulfill your dream.
 If you want a better life, change it.
 If tomorrow was your last day on earth, you still have today to achieve some tiny part of your dream.
 Or are you the type who would say, “It’s too late?”

 We don’t know how long we have left.
 We DO know one thing, though.
 It’s never to late to start.
 If you want to become an artist, Alexander Art can help.

 Alexander Art can help you reach your dream of becoming an artist.
 How do we know?
-We’ve been doing it for almost forty years.
+We’ve been doing it for over forty years.
 Our artists are the finest ever to put brush to canvas.
 They are not only master artists, but they are also master teachers.